Totally disconnected space

-In topology and related branches of mathematics, a totally disconnected space is a topological space that has only singletons as connected subsets.
+In topology and related branches of mathematics, a totally disconnected space is a topological space that has only singletons (and the empty set) as connected subsets.
 In every topological space, the singletons (and, when it is considered connected, the empty set) are connected; in a totally disconnected space, these are the only connected subsets.

 An important example of a totally disconnected space is the Cantor set, which is homeomorphic to the set of p-adic integers.
 Another example, playing a key role in algebraic number theory, is the field Q_{p} of p-adic numbers.

 Definition

 A topological space $X$ is totally disconnected if the connected components in $X$ are the one-point sets.
 Analogously, a topological space $X$ is totally path-disconnected if all path-components in $X$ are the one-point sets.